Introduction to sexual abuse:

 - Sexual intercourse — Includes vaginal, oral, or rectal penetration

-Who gets sexual abused?
+Who gets sexually abused?

 The most common perpetrator of sexual abuse is either a family member or a close friend of the family.
 Sexual abuse by a stranger is quite uncommon.